Quick to heat up

 Remington has yet again managed to create a powerful tool that leads to promising results, all without making a major splurge.

 I will say, I’ve only had the dryer for a month so I’m not sure how long its lifespan will go—that’s an area that always leaves me skeptical with budget-friendly tools, is their lifespan.
-Although, when you’re paying around $30 for a fast-working dryer with great results and styling versatility, you're bound to get a great cost per use.
+Although, when you’re paying less than $25 for a fast-working dryer with great results and styling versatility, you're bound to get a great cost per use.
 Even if it worked once, it’s less time and money than you’d spend having it professionally done, so why not invest in a little DIY?
 The bang for your buck is hard to beat.

 Similar Products: Quality vs. quantity